Bring the weird and wonderful, the sacred and the profane. I welcome all parts of you here.

 My approach to psychotherapy is holistic.
 It is descriptive rather than prescriptive, and focused on the whole person and their environment.
 My work is informed by the values that underpin both Gestalt Psychology and Montessori education, including present-moment awareness, somatic experience, and authenticity.
 I relate deeply to narrative as a way to understand ourselves and the world around us.
 I believe that an integrative approach to therapy can support the healing of trauma in the body and tap into our non-verbal knowledge.
 My work is also transpersonal, making space for the wonder and awe of the spiritual realm in the human experience.
 I work with imagery and dreams, as I believe that the imagination is a place of deep healing when the unconscious mind can integrate with the conscious mind.

 I view psychotherapy as an opportunity to journey inward with the support of another person by your side.
 It is my hope to offer you that support as we explore the terrain and traverse the complexities of your inner world.
 This road can feel daunting and confusing to navigate alone and I hope to be a partner for those who want to walk it.
+I believe in magic, in mine, and in yours.

 Oh!
 This is why we break our hearts.
 To open them.